Current Job Opportunities

 Manage the logistics of distributions — including set-up, break down, arranging and displaying produce and other products, and assisting Shareholders collect their items.
 Manage Shareholders’ account — using tablets provided by Corbin Hill, you will be able to have access to Local Food Marketplace software, collecting payments and recording information in an accurate manner.
 Reports - all the reports need to be done right after the distribution ends.
 Members Engagement — Create a warm and engaging community at site by building connections with Shareholders — including learning each Shareholder’s name and background, collecting information on their experiences, tastes and preferences (via conversation, surveys, etc.).
 Review weekly distribution list and offer recipes weekly to Shareholders.
 Community Engagement —Be knowledgeable about events in the surrounding community such as; festivals, flyering, local media and blogs, community board meetings, presentations, contact with like-minded organizations, etc. Act as liaison between Corbin Hill and site host organization.

 Outgoing, friendly, superb interpersonal skills (both written and verbal)

-Community Organizers will work on Tuesdays and/or Wednesdays during the Summer Farm Share season (August-November) to staff their Farm Share sites and do community outreach; on other days throughout the week, there are opportunities to staff other neighborhood organizing/outreach events as they occur.
-Most Farm Share shifts are in the afternoon/evening; plan to allocate between 5 and 10 hours each Tuesday and/or Wednesday to staff a Farm Share.
-Community Organizers should be able to commit for the rest of the Summer Farm Share season and the opportunity to work a once-a- month Winter Share season as well.
+Site Coordinators will work on Tuesdays, Wednesdays, Thursdays, Fridays, or Saturdays to staff their Farm Share sites and do community outreach.
+There are also additional opportunities to do some additional neighborhood organizing/outreach events as they occur.
+Most Farm Share shifts are in the afternoon/evening; plan to allocate between 3-7 hours per week to staff a Farm Share.